Winnie Monsod’s take on the parliamentary issue, called out by Orion Perez as apparent factual oversight

 Perez was criticized for interjecting Monsod (via video call) when it was her turn to speak.
 Perez called the facts Monsod presented “outdated, incomplete, lies and falsehoods.”

-Although Perez acknowledged that the Senate Hearings went well overall, he felt largely suppressed.
+Although Perez acknowledged that the Senate Hearings went well, he felt largely suppressed.

 Monsod has been critical of politicians who want the Philippine government to shift (back) to a parliamentary government.
-She has presented studies and facts that suggest parliamentarily is counterproductive to any nation.
+She has presented studies and facts that suggest parliamentary is counterproductive to any nation.

-Orion Perez, who labels himself as a “reformed activist,” is a political and economic pundit and founder of the CoRRECT Movement, which is a pro-parliamentary.
-He rebutted “Mareng” Winnie Monsod on his post.
+Orion Perez, who labels himself a “reformed activist,” is a political and economic pundit and founder of the CoRRECT Movement, which is a pro-parliamentary.
+He rebutted “Mareng” Winnie Monsod in his post.

 “It’s totally wrong”

-Perez said that many countries “worshipped” the USA and looked up to it because of its economic success.
+Perez said many countries “worshipped” the USA and looked up to it because of its economic success.
 The United States became a global hegemony.
-The richest and most powerful country.
+The wealthiest and most powerful country.

-Apparently, America’s key to success was having a strong president.
+Apparently, America’s key to success had a strong president.
 Hence, having a parliamentary government, as many nations had, would be counterproductive.